 The New Space

-Since 1988, Outpost has grown from an organization with an annual budget of only $10,000 to its present budget of over $650,000.
-A hard working board of directors, a small but dedicated professional staff (full time Executive Director plus part-time graphic artist, publicist, jazz education coordinator and intern), plus a solid core of over 125 dedicated volunteers who help with postering, mailings, staffing concerts and other tasks, make things happen.
-Outpost Productions has over 600 paid members and a mailing list of over 10,000 individuals.
-Each year some 40,000 people attend Outpost events.
+A 501(c)(3) nonprofit corporation, Outpost has, since 1988, grown from an organization with an annual budget of only $10,000 to its current budget of over $850,000.
+A hard working board of directors, a small but dedicated, hard-working professional staff of 4; numerous independent contractors ranging from teachers to technicians; plus a solid core of over 125 dedicated volunteers who help with postering, mailings, staffing concerts and other tasks, make things happen.
+Outpost Productions has over 800 paid members, a mailing list of over 5,000, and an email list of more than 3,000 individuals who have attended Outpost events.
+Each year, some 60,000 people attend Outpost events.
 Recognized locally as well as nationally, Outpost was chosen by the Albuquerque Arts Alliance to receive the 2001 Bravo Award as the city’s “Outstanding Arts Organization.”

 Outpost Program: Performance